bmanders716/bmanders716.github.io/cookbook.md

 Fig Pudding.

-_Ingredients_--Ω†lb. of bread-crumbs.
+_Ingredients_--Ì†¨b. of bread-crumbs.
-               º†lb. of suet, finely chopped.
+               Ï†¨b. of suet, finely chopped.
-               3†oz. of brown sugar.
+               3‡Ø∫. of brown sugar.
-               2†oz. of flour.
+               2‡Ø∫. of flour.
                The grated rind of a lemon.
                1 egg.
-               Ω†lb. of figs.
+               Ì†¨b. of figs.
                A little milk.

 _Method._--Put the bread-crumbs, suet, and sugar, with the figs, cut